shivendra0852/shivendra0852/README.md

 [![MasterHead](https://binaryinformatics.com/wp-content/uploads/2022/09/Java-Developer-Skills.jpg)](https://shivendra0852.io)
 <h1 align="center">Hi 👋, I'm Shivendra!</h1>
 <h3 align="center">A Java Backend Developer!</h3>
+<p>Hello!
+I am Shivendra Shrivastwa, a talented and enthusiastic Java developer residing in India.
+With vast experience in crafting clean and efficient code, I take pride in creating innovative and scalable solutions that solve real-world problems and improve people's lives.

+As a developer, I constantly seek new challenges and strive to stay ahead by keeping up-to-date with the latest trends and technologies.
+I have diverse skills in multiple technologies like Java, Hibernate, JDBC, MySQL, Spring Framework, HTML, CSS, and JavaScript, and a proven track record of delivering high-quality projects.

+My ultimate goal is to work with teams with forward-thinking ideas and create cutting-edge software products that drive uniform growth and success for businesses and individuals.
+I am an energetic team player who thrives in fast-paced and dynamic environments, always eager to utilize my skills and expertise to help projects reach their full potential.

+If you are searching for a reliable, skilled, and passionate Java developer to join your team, look no further!
+Let's collaborate and build extraordinary software products that make a meaningful impact on the world.</p>
 <img align="right" alt="Coding" width="400" src="https://github.com/somya143/somya143/raw/main/Images/abc.gif">

 - 🌱 I’m currently learning **Spring Boot, Hibernate, AWS, etc.**